TylerTemp/SaintsField/README.md

 1. Fix: `ResizeableTextArea` did not work with `OnValueChanged`
 2. Add: `ResizeableTextArea` now works with `ShowInInspector`
 3. Add: You can now config in `Edit` - `Project Settings` - `SaintsField` to tweak configs
-4. Add: Configs now have a override toggle to allow you not to override the default settings
+4. Add: Config now have a override toggle to allow you not to override the default settings
 5. Fix: `ShowInInspector` for enum flags now display multiple bits name instead of all the toggled names to match the behavor of Unity
+6. Fix: right click menu fallback error on Unity 6k.3

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.